If you’re trying to drain from your drain, but there’s no sign of it disappearing, it’s probably getting blocked.

 Which Sink Strainer Is Best for Preventing Clogs?

-There are a myriad of amazing products which can help cut down on the number of debris that causes clogs that are drained down your drain.
+A myriad of unique products can help reduce the number of debris that causes clogs that are drained down your drain.

 However, should you wish me to pick just one, it is Oxo Good Grips Silicone Sink Strainer.
 Oxo Good Grips Silicone Sink Strainer.

-The things I love about this strainer are:
+The things I love about this filter are:

-- It is able to do its job efficiently; it catches all the debris in the sink before it can get into the drain, clogging the drain.
+- It can do its job efficiently; it catches all the debris in the sink before it can get into the drain, clogging it.

-- It’s very simple to clean.
-Its nature implies that it will collect a lot of trash, however, its design allows you to flip it over to get rid of debris while cleaning it manually.
+- It’s straightforward to clean.
+Its nature implies that it will collect a lot of trash.
+However, its design allows you to flip it over to eliminate debris while cleaning it manually.
 It can also be put inside the dishwasher.

 - It’s made to fit perfectly and strains the drain without affecting the flow of water down the drain.

-- It is attractive in appearance and isn’t prone to stain like is the case with other strainers.
+- It is attractive and isn’t prone to stain, as with other filters.

 - It’s affordable.
-I bought mine through the internet and I paid less than $9.
+I bought mine online, and I paid less than $9.

-When you’ve got your sink running well once more, be sure that you’re taking steps to prevent blockages from recurring.
+When your sink is running well again, ensure you’re taking steps to prevent blockages from recurring.

 The most important precaution is to avoid dumping hazardous substances down the drain.
 This includes: